broadinstitute/dig-diabetes-portal/README.md

 ```

 <p>
 Git will create a new directory called dig-diabetes-portal.
-Make this your current working directory and then you will be ready to start building the system.</p>
+Change your current working directory and then you will be ready to start building the system.</p>

 <h2>Run the tests</h2>